Guided group walking

 We have a long journey today: approximately 10 hours, including plenty of stops and superb scenery.
 We venture over the Middle Atlas mountains, down through the picturesque Ziz Valley to the Hamada, a flat, stony desert gradually approaching the spectacular golden dunes that comprise Erg Chebbi.
 We stay in an auberge (inn) on the edge of the dunes, allowing us to climb one for sunrise tomorrow.
 Accommodation: Auberge Yasmina (or similar)

 There is time today to explore the largest sand sea in Morocco or to relax in the shade of a palm tree by the dunes.
 The sand sea is famed for having pink tones that take on a spectacular rose colour at sunset.
-In the late afternoon, we enjoy a classic Saharan experience: a 90-minute camel trek through the dunes, before watching the sun sink below the horizon.
+In the late afternoon, we enjoy a classic Saharan experience: a 90-minute camel trek through the dunes (it is also possible to walk), before watching the sun sink below the horizon.
 We then return to our auberge for dinner.
 Accommodation: Auberge Yasmina (or similar)

 After breakfast, we head towards the little town of Skoura, which is nestled on a beautiful palm grove and located near the city of Ouarzazate.
 En route, we explore Todra Gorge and the picturesque oases within (journey time: approximately four hours).
 Following the Road of 1,000 Kasbahs for approximately two more hours, we see impressive ancient kasbahs nestled in palm groves.
 Accommodation: Chez Talout or Kasbah Ait Benhadda (or similar)